MethanePowered/MethaneKit/Apps/03-TexturedCube/README.md

 }
 ```

-`TexturedCubeApp::Update()` function is called before `App::Render()` call to update shader uniforms with model-view-project (MVP)
+`TexturedCubeApp::Update()` function is called before the `App::Render()` call to update shader uniforms with model-view-project
-matrices and eye position based on current camera orientation, updated in animation.
-Root constant buffer is updated
+(MVP) matrices and eye position based on the current camera orientation, updated in animation.
+The root constant buffer is updated
-with this data using program argument binding method `Rhi::IProgramArgumentBinding::SetRootConstant(...)`.
+with this data using the program argument binding method `rhi::IProgramArgumentBinding::SetRootConstant(...)`.

 ```cpp
 bool TexturedCubeApp::Update()